Aditi0505/starlight-video-library/README.md

 ---
 ## How to run your app locally

-> Clone the repository on your local machine with the command below in your terminal, and cd into the _afterglow-extension_ folder
+> Clone the repository on your local machine with the command below in your terminal, and cd into the _starlight-video-library_ folder

 Clone the project